tandr3w/Oak-GB/README.md

 | `                          | Take Screenshot                     |

 # Usage
 Run the ```build.sh``` script to create a runnable jar file, or ```run.sh``` to run the program.
-There are equivalent .bat files for windows machines.
+There are equivalent .bat files for Windows machines.
 Then, simply select your ROM file to start the emulator.

 # Features
 - [x] Fully implemented CPU